martialbb/genascope-backend/app/tests/README.md

 # Testing Organization

-This directory contains all the tests for the CancerGenix backend application.
+This directory contains all the tests for the Genascope backend application.
 Tests are organized by testing level and by module.

 ## Test Structure